Insurance Car Insurance

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 The process of adding a driver to your car insurance policy is usually simple and can be done either over the phone or through your online account.
-Either option should be straightforward, but you may prefer doing it online if you’d rather not talk to anyone.
+Either option should be a straightforward and relatively quick process.

 Let’s explore the two methods for adding a driver to insurance and the potential impact on your insurance premiums.